Philidor Docs

 This vector does not yet fully differentiate:

-• DAO quorum/liveness guarantees
+• DAO quorum and liveness guarantees

 • governance token concentration dynamics

-• emergency controls quality beyond basic pausability signals
+• emergency-controls quality beyond basic pausability signals

-Thresholds
+Thresholds Reference

-Key governance-related constants used in scoring:
+Key governance-related thresholds used elsewhere in the system:

 ThresholdValue

-Safe timelock>= 7 days (604,800 seconds)
+Safe timelock≥ 7 days (604,800 seconds)

-Moderate timelock>= 2 days (172,800 seconds)
+Moderate timelock≥ 2 days (172,800 seconds)

 On this page